-White Oak Middle School students participating in the Title I, Part A program, and their families agree that this compact outlines how the parents, the entire school staff and the students will share the responsibility for improved academic achievement, as well as describes how the school and parents will build and develop a partnership that will help children achieve the state's high standards.
+Transitions Academy (TA) students participating in the Title I, Part A program, and their families agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved academic achievement.
+The school and parents will build and develop a partnership that will help children achieve the state's high standards for success.

-The parents, students and staff of White Oak Middle School partnered together to develop this School-Parent Compact for achievement.
-Teachers suggested home learning strategies, parents added input about the support they needed and students told us what would help them learn.
-Parents will be encouraged to attend the annual revision meeting in the Spring of each year and complete surveys that are used as a tool to collect parent feedback regarding current school programs and policies.
+The parents, students, and staff of TA partnered together to develop this School-Parent Compact for achievement.
+Teachers suggested home learning strategies, parents added input about the support they needed, and students told us what would help them learn.
+Parents will be encouraged to attend the annual revision meeting in the spring of each year and complete surveys that are used as a tool to collect parent feedback regarding current school programs and policies.